New autoMobility II – Cooperative Road Traffic and Intelligent Traffic Control for the Mobility of the Future

 Vehicle automation and connectivity can make a major contribution to better road safety.
 An innovative, intelligent traffic control system can improve traffic efficiency without jeopardising road safety or diminishing the benefits of new automated and connected vehicles.
 Such systems are thus key to the cooperative road traffic of the future, where vehicles and infrastructure will communicate and coordinate with each other, providing safer, environmentally-friendlier and more comfortable transport for everyone.

-Accordingly, the second phase of the project is now developing future scenarios for intelligent traffic control, cooperative road traffic, infrastructure and interoperability that complement the target scenario for the automated road transport and traffic of the future that was formulated during the first phase.
+Accordingly, the second phase of the project develops future scenarios for intelligent traffic control and cooperative road traffic, infrastructure and interoperability, and delivering similar mobility service standards in both urban and rural areas.
+These future scenarios build on the target scenario for the automated road transport and traffic of the future that was formulated during the first phase.

 Future mobility scenarios